 Amtrak Media Relations • MediaRelationsChicago@Amtrak.com

-Amtrak Chicago Union Station is owned by an Amtrak subsidiary, the Chicago Union Station Company (CUSCo).
-Amtrak is formally known as the National Railroad Passenger Corporation and was created by Congress in 1970.
+Amtrak Chicago Union Station is owned by Amtrak subsidiary, which is formally known as the National Railroad Passenger Corporation (NRPC).
+It was created by Congress in 1970.
 Amtrak has operated most of the nation's intercity passenger trains since 1971.
 Up to 56 Amtrak trains come and go from Union Station every day, with more than 3 million Amtrak customers using the station annually.
 Systemwide, it is the fourth busiest Amtrak station.

 Union Station was envisioned by famed Chicago architect Daniel Burnham ("Make no small plans: they have no magic to stir men's blood") and opened in May 1925 after ten years of construction at a cost of $75 million dollars.
 That would equal more than $1 billion in 2017 dollars.
 Burnham died before construction began and the work was completed by the firm Graham, Anderson, Probst and White, Burnham's successor.

-CUSCo was formed in 1913 by five railroads that have since been absorbed by other lines and no longer exist as independent firms.
+Chicago Union Station Co.
+(CUSCo) was formed in 1913 by five railroads that have since been absorbed by other lines and no longer exist as independent firms.
 The names of the founding railroads are remembered on windows between the Canal Street entrances to Union Station and the Great Hall.
 CUSCo has been wholly owned by Amtrak since May 1984, when the remaining ownership shares were purchased from what are now known as the BNSF and the Canadian Pacific railways.
+CUSCo was dissolved into NRPC in 2017.

 Originally, Union Station consisted of the current Headhouse west of Canal Street and a "Concourse Building" between Canal Street and the Chicago River.
 In the 1930s, CUSCo sold the air rights above the tracks to the north and south of the Concourse for the construction of facilities for the Chicago Daily News newspaper and what was then the nation's largest U.S. Post Office.
 Both buildings have since changed owners and uses.